FAQ (Frequently Asked Questions)

 I have seen other headlight restoration products in stores and advertised on T.V.
 What is the difference between Let There Be Light restoration kits and the other products out there?

 Yes, there are other lens restoration products available.
-These liquid restorers merely "fill in" what little damage they can equal to a second rate band-aid providing a temporary fix, only to have the oxidation return a few weeks later.
+Many were actually created to promote their already marketed creams and polishes or waxes.
+This is Headlight Restoration is ALL WE'VE DONE for over 15 years.
+Other restore products merely "fill in" what little damage they can equal to a second rate band-aid, providing a temporary fix only to have the oxidation return a few weeks later.
 Let There Be Light is a true headlight restoration method.
 We manually get down to the bare plastic.
-Then we condition the lens and finish with a UV protectant.
-The main difference is that our products bring the plastic lens back to its original finish, whereas most prducts just apply a cleaner that soon wears off.
+Then we condition the lens and finish with the latest technology to protect.
+The main difference is that our products bring the plastic lens back to its original finish, whereas most products just apply a cleaner that soon wears off.
 Our product removes surface damage and fully restores the original UV protectant coating to your lens.
 Our UV coating will not yellow with age and will last for years.
 Let There Be Light Restoration Products are cost effective and will save you money in the long run!

 Isn't the cloudy appearance coming from the inside of the headlight lens cover?